MicrosoftDocs/VBA-Docs/outlook/Concepts/Creating-Form-Regions/specify-the-location-of-a-form-region-in-a-custom-form.md

 The first form region will be added to the bottom of the default page of the original standard form, and will be appended by the other form regions in the order that you have specified in the corresponding **displayAfter** element.

-For example, if you want to order three form regions, A, B, and C, that have the internal names **FormRegionA**, **FormRegionB**, and **FormRegionC** to be displayed in the order A, B, and C, you will specify the following in A's form region manifest XML file:
+For example, if you want to order three form regions, A, B, and C, that have the internal names **FormRegionA**, **FormRegionB**, and **FormRegionC** to be displayed in the order A, B, and C, you'll specify the following in A's form region manifest XML file:

 ```vb
 <formRegionType>adjoining</formRegionType>
 ```

-You will specify the following in B's form region manifest XML file:
+You'll specify the following in B's form region manifest XML file:

 ```vb
 <formRegionType>adjoining</formRegionType>
 <displayAfter>FormRegionA</displayAfter>
 ```

-You will specify the following in C's form region manifest XML file:
+You'll specify the following in C's form region manifest XML file:

 ```vb
 <formRegionType>adjoining</formRegionType>